istio/istio.io/content/blog/2019/egress-traffic-control-in-istio-part-1/index.md

 Even though you [cannot know](https://en.wikipedia.org/wiki/There_are_known_knowns) all the possible types of attacks, you want to reduce possibilities for any attacks, both for known and unknown ones.

-The attackers can be external, that is they can gain access to the application’s container from the outside, through a bug in the application.
+The external attackers gain access to the application’s container from outside the mesh through a bug in the application.
 The attackers can also be internal, that is, for example, malicious DevOps people inside the organization.